 - American: The most popular variety is the purple pear-shaped kind.

-- Italian or Baby: Smaller and more delicate than the American Variety.
+- Italian or Baby: It's smaller and more delicate than the American variety.

 - Asian: Thin-skinned with fewer seeds, this type is long and slender.